casper-network/docs-archive/implementation/serialization-standard.rst

 ~~~~~~~~~~~~
 This key type is used specifically for storing information related to the ``Auction`` metadata for a particular era.
 The underlying data type stored under this is a vector of the allocation of seigniorage for that given era.
-The identifier for this key is a new type which wraps around the primitive ``u64`` data type and co-relates
+The identifier for this key is a new type that wraps around the primitive ``u64`` data type and co-relates
 to the era number when the auction information was stored.

 .. _serialization-standard-balance-key: